simone-cangialosi/elastik-nearest-neighbors-extended/README.md

 All original REST endpoints should work just like before, examples for new endpoints would be added later.

 ### Precompiled release:
 This fork was originally compiled and tested for ES 6.5.1, but it should work for es 6.4.1-6.5.4.
-So I added precompiled plugins for all these ES versions.
+So I have added [precompiled](https://github.com/SthPhoenix/elastik-nearest-neighbors/releases) plugins for all these ES versions.
 (6.4.0 should work too, but I just forget to compile it).

 ***
 _Original readme_